z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ### Execution speed

 Some [benchmarking](https://github.com/z88dk/z88dk/wiki/Classic--Maths-Libraries#benchmarks) has been completed and, as expected, the z180 and z80n "Spectrum NEXT" results show substantial improvements over other floating point libraries.
-For the z80 some benchmarks are faster than alternatives, but others are worse.
+For the z80 most benchmarks are faster than alternatives, but others are worse.
 More information on this will be added as experience grows.

 Careful use of the intrinsic functions can result in significant performance improvement.
 For example, the n-body benchmark can be optimised by the use of intrinsic math32 functions of `invsqrt()` and `sqr()`, to produce a significant improvement.
-See `(opt)` results below.
+See `(opt)` results in the tables below.

 #### n-body